The Configuration File

 image-url="/postcards/image/default-thumbnail.gif"

-or smaller example of an already completed postcard.
-You can use the
+The URL of a representative postcard image, ideally as a thumbnail or smaller example of an already completed postcard.
+You can use the full-sized postcard image in a pinch.

 image-filename="../postcards/image/default.gif"

 The filename of the image to use as the basis of the postcard.
+Don't forget to leave room for the postcard message.

 postcard-width="480"